Solving Plan Room Dysfunction: 5 Reasons to Manage Facilities Info in the Cloud

 New survey findings show that over 50% of facilities teams expect to store more of their building information in the cloud.
 But that’s not the end of the story.

-We can all agree that ensuring speedy access to current building information is a top reason for cloud storage – especially during an emergency.
+We can all agree that ensuring speedy access to the current building management system is a top reason for cloud storage – especially during an emergency.
 In fact, when info is in the cloud, it’s protected against two of the most common – and expensive – disasters that facilities managers face: fires and water-related catastrophes.
 That said, cloud-based information storage facilitates so much more: productivity improvements, cost reductions, and the protection of intellectual property.

 Collaborate in the Field and at the Office